 At this juncture, the OAA has never been more important: Looking at projected demographics, legislators working in the 1960’s created a framework of support services for older adults who need a helping hand, and which are organized and provided through a community-anchored network.
 Today, the future envisioned by these legislators for a robust community-anchored network has arrived.
 In 2016, it is time to do updated projections and take stock of what actions are required to ensure that these services can expand to meet rising needs.

 We are in an unprecedented “age wave” era, when tens of millions of Americans are living into their 80’s, 90’s, and beyond.
 Multi-generational, blended families are becoming the norm.
-While our longer lives are a huge boon to society, this phenomenon – fueled by key improvements in public health and medical care -- also presents challenges that need to be thought through carefully in an era when fiscal resources must span many priorities.
+While our longer lives are a huge boon to society, this phenomenon – fueled by key improvements in public health and medical care — also presents challenges that need to be thought through carefully in an era when fiscal resources must span many priorities.
 For older adults, one of the most formidable challenges stems from the way the U.S. arrays health care and social services programs: they are considered separately, with little thought about interactions, and almost no recognition of the impact of services in one sector on the other.
-This lack of congruence is mirrored in population and spending growth patterns, highlighted in the chart below:

 Figure: The relationships of the growth of the Medicare population, the expenditures for Medicare, and the appropriations for services under the Older Americans Act.